 ONE.
 Use language that is gender neutral, avoiding job titles such as Policeman, Waitress, Barman, Headmistress instead choose gender neutral terms like Police Officer, Waiting Staff, Bar Staff and Head Teacher.
 If you have no option but to use a term which denotes a sexual connotation then you are required to include an equal opportunities statement within the body of your text.

 TWO.
 Avoid listing upper or lower age limits for job applicants unless it is a direct requirement for the role (i.e. someone needs to be over 18 to sell alcohol).

 THREE.
 Be careful when using implied terms to describe your working environment, statements such as “the culture is youthful / mature / energetic” is frowned upon.

 FOUR.
 Even when asking for levels of experience this can be deemed discriminatory towards those who haven’t had the opportunity to gain that experience due to age.
 For example, requiring someone to have 5 years’ experience may (unless it can be objectively justified) amount to unlawful indirect age discrimination against younger candidates.

 FIVE.
 For positions that require skills related to ethnicity, race or culture, i.e. languages or cultural knowledge you should follow guidelines.
 For example, if you required a candidate who speaks fluent Mandarin, you must ask for a “Mandarin Speaking Candidate” and not a “Chinese National”.
 For the same reason it is also not possible to ask for UK Passport holders.

 For further reading we’ve covered more information in our Job Advertising Guidelines blog.

 A comprehensive and well-structured job description provides a real sense of clarity for both those occupying the roles as well as the business.

-For additional information and advice feel free to reach-out to the Guru team.
+We hope you’ve enjoyed this article on how to write a job description, for additional information and advice feel free to reach-out to the Guru team.